Background & Project Overview

 The McLaren Greater Lansing Hospital project experienced considerable collaboration across all trade partners on the jobsite.
 The manpower in the shop included just 14 people for all trades, resulting in a 30% reduction in trade labor on-site for install of the racked systems.
 Installing the racked systems in the building took about an hour per rack, totaling 220 hours.

-The assembly on the jobsite was extraordinarily efficient compared to stick building and eliminating the extra time on site produced significant savings.
-MSUITE helped onsite and fabrication teams alike track the real-time status and productivity metrics and was the enabling technology behind the efficiency.
+The assembly on the jobsite was extraordinarily efficient compared with stick-building and eliminating the extra time onsite produced significant savings.
+MSUITE helped onsite and fabrication teams alike track the real-time status and productivity metrics.

 McLaren Greater Lansing Hospital Project